 NOTE: American Dry Basement Systems installers find thick basement floors in 25% of customers’ homes.

 Loose stone is placed on top of the footing.
 The gutter-like drainage is placed on top of the stone.
 The system will be elevated high enough to expose the system’s top flange after the floor is replaced.
 Water runs freely over the footing, underneath the system, and through stone to flood the area beneath the floor.
 The water must flood the entire area beneath the basement floor and within the floor’s depth before the gutter waterproofing system catches it.

 Foundation Support is Lost

-Remember that this particular system will require removing your floor from the foundation (footing) to install.
-Whatever support is beneath the floor (aggregate and backfill soil) will hold up your floor.
+Remember that installing an overflow system will require removing your floor from the foundation’s footing.
+Whatever support is beneath the floor (aggregate and backfill soil) will be the only thing holding up your floor.
 It is a hefty floor.
 It is common for unsupported basement floors to sink, crack and shift in the backfill soil beneath them.

 The simple fact that a gutter-like system requires water to fill the area beneath your floor before reaching the system will erode, shift, and displace the backfill soil faster than ever before.
 The hydrostatic pressure outside your basement walls must reach a tremendous amount of water in your soil to push water underneath your floor.
 Don’t be surprised if the walls start cracking from hydrostatic pressure on the outside.
 Cyclical force placed on the outside walls, rainstorm after rainstorm, will crack sooner without any code-compliant floor support on the footing.

 We don’t believe in the one-size-fits-all.
 Cookie-cutter waterproofing systems are designed for quick installation, high returns, and no results.
 Afterward, they will tag you with service contracts to maintain your system.
 You will keep paying for it long after the installation.